ilri/OpenRXV/README.md

 This will bring up all of the container components of the project and start building them.
 Monitor the progress with `docker logs -f frontend`, for example.
 After a few minutes you can visit the site at localhost:80 and log into the admin dashboard (default is admin/admin).

 *Note: the Elasticsearch component requires more virtual memory.
 You will most likely need to increase the host system's memory map limits by setting `vm.max_map_count = 262144` in /etc/sysctl.conf.
 See the [Elasticsearch docs for more information](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).*

-## Configuration

-Configuration of repositories and metadata to harvest is in `backend/config/index.json`.
-Mappings of equivalent metadata values — for example "Kenya" and "KENYA" — are in `backend/config/mapping.json`.

-## TODO

-- Improve documentation (in progress...)

 ## Documentation